Arson attack probe at Pennsylvania governor's mansion looking into suspect's hatred of Josh Shapiro

 Balmer told police he planned to beat Shapiro with a small sledgehammer if he encountered him after breaking into the building, according to court documents filed in this latest case of violence against political figures in the U.S.

-Attorney General Pam Bondi said Wednesday that she had spoken with Shapiro.
+U.S. Attorney General Pam Bondi said she spoke with Shapiro.
 She described the arson as “absolutely horrific” and said she believes the alleged culprit “wanted to kill him.”

 Federal authorities are working with state law enforcement and doing “anything we can to help convict the person who did this,” she added.